Nicholas282787728/CbLab/chapter1/step-3-choose-data-to-restore/32-restore-ms-sql-server-database/325-specify-the-database-options.md

 The following options are available on this wizard page:

 * **Data file folder**
-  Specifies the location for MDF files containing database schema and data information.
+  Specifies the location for MDF files.

 * **Log file folder**
   Specifies the location for LDF files containing logs.